mindgarage-saif/TracX/README.md

 ## Acknowledgments

 The camera calibration tool is based on [MRT-Camera-Calibration-Toolbox](https://github.com/MT-MRT/MRT-Camera-Calibration-Toolbox).
-The MoCap Studio tool is developed by the Augmented Vision Group at the German Research Center for Artificial Intelligence (DFKI) by the following contributors:
+The TracX tool is developed by the Augmented Vision Group at the German Research Center for Artificial Intelligence (DFKI) by the following contributors:

 - [Muhammad Saif Ullah Khan](https://github.com/saifkhichi96/)
 - [Jeremias Krauss](#)